Summary of Landlord-Tenant Laws in North Carolina

 • Water Contamination: In cases where water contamination or quality issues are known, landlords must disclose this information to tenants if they are responsible for paying water or sewage bills.

 • Rights of Domestic Violence Victims: North Carolina law provides certain protections and rights for domestic violence victims.
-Landlords are obligated to inform tenants of these rights, which may include the ability to terminate a lease without penalty under specific circumstances.
+Landlords are obligated to inform renters of these rights, which may include the ability to terminate a lease without penalty under specific circumstances.

 Here are some additional disclosures you can consider making: